getoutreach/outreach-ruby_style_guide/README.md

 ## Enabled Cops

-Below are all the cops we have decided to enable unilaterally with any additional configurations that differ from the default.
+Below are all the cops we have decided to enable unilaterally.
 Each item is a link to the documentation at the _latest_ version of rubocop.

 * [`AllCops`](http://rubocop.readthedocs.io/en/latest/cops/)
   * DisabledByDefault: true